 Trump's escalating rhetoric resembles the methods dictators use

-As, perhaps, could have been be expected it did not end there.
+As, perhaps, could have been be expected, it did not end there.
 Now, the create fear to gain control cycle is more clearly recognizable in Trump's rhetoric.
 In interviews with CNN Trump created fear by painting a vivid picture of how ISIS kills people and then laugh at the weakness of the US.
-Then he argued that we have to become much tougher and that we have to expand the laws to get at an "at least somewhat equal footing."
-In the CNN interviews he does not explicitly say what kind of measures he thinks but he previously argued (on Fox news) for waterboarding and killing family members of terrorists.
+Then he argued that we have to become much tougher and that we have to expand the laws to get on "at least somewhat equal footing."
+In the CNN interviews, he does not explicitly say what kind of measures he thinks but he previously argued (on Fox News) for waterboarding and killing family members of terrorists.
 Trump's logic: our enemies are bad, we have to become bad, too.
-Another example of Trump legitimizing violence is what has he has said during his rally's.
-As this video shows there is an escalation in Trump's rhetoric.
+Another example of Trump legitimizing violence is what he has said during his rallies.
+As this video shows, there is an escalation in Trump's rhetoric.
 This silencing of American protestors, by the way, is an example of how fear is not only created for external threats but also for internal threats.

 It is not surprising that Trump is being compared to and called a fascist.
 Now, I am not necessarily saying that people using these methods, like Trump, have deliberate bad intentions.
 While that is certainly one credible explanation, an alternative explanation that may also be valid is that they themselves are prisoners of their own fear.
 Anyone can fall prey to the idea that "we" are threatened by bad people and therefore have to become bad ourselves.
 But I think this idea is primitive and will never work in the long term.
 Instead, it will set in motion a process of increasing tensions.
 Don't buy it.
 Choose rationality.